peoxin/dotfiles/common/README.md

-# Linux Configuration
+# Common Configuration

-This directory contains configuration files and setup scripts for Arch Linux.
+This directory contains configuration files and setup scripts for cross-platform applications.

 ## Prerequisites

-- Linux distribution: Arch Linux
+- OS: MacOS or Arch Linux
-- AUR helper (paru, yay, etc.) installed
+- For MacOS, homebrew installed

 ## Quick Start